Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

 1. Download the file *box.ipt* from the [*tutorial_data* folder of this tutorial](../tutorial_data).

+2. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > PUT Upload the File**.
+The request loads.

-2. Use the PUT request.
-Note the use of `ContentUploadSignedURL` as URI parameter.
+   Note the use of `ContentUploadSignedURL` in URI.

 3. Click the **Body** tab.